 - Explain why all individuals have the cognitive capacity for creative thought

 Number of Units: 2.0 graduate level extension credit(s) in semester hours

-Who Should Attend: This course provides continuing education for K-12 educators, as well as other school professionals that want to understand the impact of STEAM teaching and employ new strategies within their practice.
+Who Should Attend: This course provides continuing education for K-12 educators, as well as other school professionals, including higher education faculty, that want to understand the impact of STEAM teaching and employ new strategies within their practice.

 Course Materials: There is no textbook requirement in this course.

 Applies Towards the Following Certificate(s), Professional Programs and Series

 - STEAM Teaching for Tomorrow's Innovators Certificate : Courses - Enroll in Individual Courses, or Earn a Certificate with Required Courses (8 Units)